DBecker7/QuantQual/QuantQual.md

 \quad

-Always be aware that "biosex" is an imperfect measurement of gender roles.
+"Biosex" is a fundamentally imperfect measurement of gender roles.

 :::notes
 In any analysis, you'll likely run into ethical challenges.